 Affiliate links- I use aff. links to cover the associated costs of providing this website.
 I only recommend resources and products I personally use.
 I make a small commission, and your price is the same.
-Thank you for your support of this website, it means the world to me!Continue reading “Parts of Speech Freebie”
+This post may contain affiliate links.
+Thank you for your support of this website, it means the world to me!Continue reading “Friday Freebie: Making Faces”

 Being creative and allowing myself to find beauty in the simple things around me is a sure-fire method of mental self-care for me.
 It allows me to remember the little things, to practice looking for beauty even when it’s hard, and to express myself when I’m feeling like I’ve been losing who I am.
 I hear that’s a common frustration for us stay at home and special needs mamas.

 I use affiliate links to cover the associated costs of providing this website.
 I receive a commission at no additional cost to you, and this post may contain affiliate links.
 Thank you for your support of AHM and my family, it means the world to me!

 I think it’s pretty universally well known that special needs children can be considered by most to be picky eaters.
 I know, it’s not so much that they’re just “picky eaters,” but more likely sensory issues and routines adding to the “pickiness.”

 Sometimes it’s beyond what we can fix, but I think there’s always a little improvement we can make with our “picky eaters.”
 Eating healthy can be a struggle for all of us, honestly.
 As adults, we’re tempted daily by the oodles and gobs of food that present itself to us.

 In the blink of an eye, we can literally have almost any food item that we want, delivered right to our front door.
 Papa John’s recently added GF pizza to their line up, as has Dominoes, so my budget is the only thing keeping me strong there!